nazmulsujon/chrome-extension-basics/README.md

-Here all of the basics of google chrome extension.
+Here all about the basics of google chrome extension.